 If you’re from the EU, Norway, Switzerland, Iceland or Liechtenstein

-It’s free to apply for pre-settled or settled status and it's easier to get than citizenship.
+It’s free to apply for pre-settled or settled status and it's quicker and easier to get than citizenship.

-If you want to apply to the EU Settlement Scheme
+Check if you can apply to the EU Settlement Scheme

 You must have either: